agoragames/improved_logging/README.md

 Uses the same license as better_logging,
 Creative Commons "Attribution-Share Alike", http://creativecommons.org/licenses/by-sa/3.0/

-## Note on Patches/Pull Requests
+## Contributing to improved_logging

+ * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet
+ * Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it
- * Fork the project.
+ * Fork the project
- * Make your feature addition or bug fix.
+ * Start a feature/bugfix branch
+ * Commit and push until you are happy with your contribution
+ * Make sure to add tests for it.
+This is important so I don't break it in a future version unintentionally.
- * Commit, do not mess with rakefile, version, or history. (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull)
+ * Please try not to mess with the Rakefile, version, or history.
+If you want to have your own version, or is otherwise necessary, that is fine, but please isolate to its own commit so I can cherry-pick around it.
- * Send me a pull request.